dharmilgandhi/parkinsons-desiese-detection/README.md

-# parkinsons-desiese-detection
+# parkinsons-disease-detection
-Parkinson's desiese detection using sleep REM data from smartwatch
+Parkinson's disease detection using sleep REM data from smartwatch

 How to run: